suneelbvs/ChemAxon_UGM2022/README.md

 or you can install the required packages using pip

-I. pip install knime pandas matplotlib
+2. pip install knime pandas matplotlib